 If a parent is denied a Federal PLUS loan due to credit reasons, the parent may appeal the denial or have a credit worthy person cosign/endorse the loan.
 If a parent is approved by appeal or with an endorser, he/she is required to complete on-line credit counseling through StudentLoans.gov.

 If the parent is denied and does not wish to appeal or seek an endorser, the dependent student may receive additional unsubsidized loan funding.
 The maximum eligibility is $4,000 for freshman/sophomore class levels, and $5,000 for junior/senior class levels.

 For more details on the PLUS Loan and to complete the 2021-2022 PLUS application, please visit https://studentaid.gov/.
-For the 2021-2022 academic year, we will begin to accept loan applications starting in late April.
-We recommend applying for the annual amount that is needed.

 For a list of additional private parent eduational loan options, please visit studentaid.ed.gov.
 Emmanuel College also has a dedicated ELM Select site where you can research private loan lending options to identify the lender whose terms best meet your needs.
 Emmanuel College does not endorse any individual lender.